allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 }
 ```

-After few new features in can end up more complex like this one.
-Under the same query we ask for 10k another extra object data source
+After few new features it can end up more complex like this one.
+In the same query we ask for 10k another extra object data source.
-we can imagine that previous dashboard p95 doesn't have any value because it will be perfectly normal that the
+We can imagine that previous `p95` dashboard doesn't have much value now because it is perfectly normal that the
-time of computation increases during ask for extra data (here pagination play role)
+computation time increased when asked for additional data.
+The pagination plays a big role here, too.

 ```graphql
 query {